insinfo/galileo/packages/gitbook/front-end/jael/README.md

   * `package:jael`
   * `package:jael_preprocessor`

-However, [Angel](https://angel-dart.github.io) users only need install `package:angel_jael` to include templating in their server-side applications.
-One of Angel's goals is to make Web development faster, and having a tool like Jael at its disposal only brings that goal even closer to fruition.
+However, [Galileo](https://galileo-dart.github.io) users only need install `package:galileo_jael` to include templating in their server-side applications.
+One of Galileo's goals is to make Web development faster, and having a tool like Jael at its disposal only brings that goal even closer to fruition.